songmag/ddl-annotation-processor/README.md

 Intro
 ---

-This Annotation Proccesor can create a query for mysql database table in the form of a file.
+This Annocation proccesor can create a query - in a form of a file- which generates mysql database table.

 The file will be created at the root path in the project that you ran.